 Allows you to share files with many people

-VPNs allow you to share large numbers of files without being detected or tracked.
-It is helpful for privacy and security purposes, and you can use it to keep your actual location private.
+VPNs allow you to share many files without being detected or tracked.
+It is helpful for privacy and security purposes, and you can use it to keep your location private.

 Many agencies watch the internet, but not all downloads and file sharing are illegal.
 While torrenting services offer some privacy, they are ineffective at preventing unauthorized activity.
 VPNs are the only way to guarantee your privacy and not get caught in the crossfire of illegal activities.

 VPN of Advantages